Exclusive: British Navy warship sails near Beijing-claimed South China Sea islands - sources

 The HMS Albion, a 22,000 ton amphibious warship carrying a contingent of Royal Marines, passed by the Paracel Islands in recent days, said the sources, who were familiar with the matter but who asked not to be identified.

-The Albion was on its way to Hanoi, where it docked on Monday following a deployment in and around Japan.
+The Albion was on its way to Ho Chi Minh City, where it docked on Monday following a deployment in and around Japan.

 One of the sources said Beijing dispatched a frigate and two helicopters to challenge the British vessel, but both sides remained calm during the encounter.